Skip to content

 G v G [2015] EWHC 1512 (Fam)

-Application by a former wife in financial remedy proceedings seeking orders preventing her former husband's legal team (leading and junior counsel, and solicitors) from continuing to act for him at a forthcoming hearing and redaction of his evidence.
+Acting for a former wife in financial remedy proceedings seeking orders preventing her former husband's legal team (leading and junior counsel, and solicitors) from continuing to act for him at a forthcoming hearing and redaction of his evidence.

 BD v FD [2014] EWHC 4443 (Fam)

-A maintenance pending suit application which was rejected by the court on the basis that the wife's interim budget manifestly exceeded the standard of living of the marriage and court intervention was not required to ensure her interim needs were met.
+Acting for a husband defending a maintenance pending suit application which was rejected by the court on the basis that the wife's interim budget manifestly exceeded the standard of living of the marriage and court intervention was not required to ensure her interim needs were met.

 Y v Y [2012] EWHC 2063 (Fam)

-An important divorce case, involving a landed estate and inherited assets.
+Acting in an important divorce case, involving a landed estate and inherited assets.

 NA v MA [2006] EWHC 2900 (Fam)